ADD CONDITION

 Contraindications

-Use is contraindicated in patients who experience a cough that persists for more than one week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these symptoms may indicate a serious underlying condition.
-Additionally, discontinue use if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens.
+Use is contraindicated in patients who experience a cough that persists for more than one week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious underlying condition.
+Additionally, discontinue use and consult a healthcare professional if a sore mouth does not improve within 7 days.
+Patients should also stop use and seek medical advice if irritation, pain, or redness persists or worsens.

 Warnings and Precautions